-These are the typical reasons why the conda command fails and practical steps to fix them across Windows, macOS and Linux environments.
+These are the typical reasons why the conda command fails in python development and practical steps to fix them across Windows, macOS and Linux environments.

 Here are some Common causes and fixes: